rmavis/cms/local/specs/readme.md

 ## Content

-Content specs will be instantiated by the their base Template `type` class.
+Content specs will be instantiated by the their base Entry `type` class.
 Like Compound Fields, they should also contain:
 - a `fields` method that specifies their components
 - a `view_file` method that returns a renderable file for the desired type of view